 For an isolated compound, the safest bet is moving into the lava tubes under Alba Mons, a gigantic volcano.
-Living underground adds an extra layer of protection against this threat.
-If a wall were to rupture underground, the air needed to sustain Human life would dissipate much more slowly than if it were to be released above ground because the ground acts as a natural cage for the air.
+Living underground adds an extra layer of protection against threats such as high radiation levels, harsh temperatures, dust storms, and meteor showers.

 The colony would light up these underground halls with bright, full-spectrum lighting to fight off the gloom and keep everyone healthy, avoiding conditions such as Seasonal Affective Disorder (SAD), bone-related illnesses, and a weakened immune system.

-The setup would resemble something like the International Space Station.
+The setup would resemble something along the lines of the International Space Station.
 What this means is that the base would consist of a series of rooms connected to each room with their own purpose.
 There are multiple benefits when making something based on a modular system, the biggest one being interchangeability and effectiveness.
-This will allow for the easier installation of new rooms that might need to be added for an experimental purpose and the easier management of rooms used for basic purposes.
+This will allow for the easier installation of new rooms that might need to be added for an experimental purpose, and the easier management of rooms used for basic purposes.

 The atmosphere of Mars is 1% of Earth’s atmosphere, which means the surface of the red planet receives about 2.5 times the UV radiation of Earth’s surface.
 Being exposed to these radiation levels for extended periods can significantly decrease a person's lifespan.

-Mars has wind, which can lead to massive dust storms.
+Mars has strong winds, which can lead to massive dust storms sometimes lasting months.
 Some of these dust storms cover a majority of the planet, making escape impossible.
 These storms would damage any structure over time and block solar panels.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.